-If all of us got everything we wanted to get done everyday, we’d all be superstars of success.
+If all of us got everything we wanted to get done every day, we would be superstars of success.
 Sometimes no matter how well thought out our goals, we still fall short of our daily, weekly, monthly objectives.
-“How,” we lament, “can I accomplish what I need to do within the limited time I have everyday?”
+How can we be more productive?
+What productivity hacks can we use to improve our day?

 There are all kinds of methods for increasing productivity and focus, so the answer to that question will be different for each person.
-They key is finding the productivity hack that works best with your schedule, your mentality and your aspirations.
-Here are a few to get you started on your quest for the perfect one!
+The key is finding the productivity hack that works best with your schedule, your mentality, and your aspirations.
+Here are a few productivity hacks to get you started on your quest for the perfect one!%MCEPASTEBIN%

 Top 1, 2, 3